exasol/row-level-security-lua/doc/system_requirements.md

 ## Introduction

-Exasol Row Level Security (short "RLS") is a plug-in for Exasol that provides the ability to grant access on individual rows based on contents of the database.
+Exasol Row Level Security (short "RLS") is a plug-in for Exasol that provides the ability to grant access to individual rows based on the contents of the database.

 ## About This Document